TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

  ![image-20201107190759062](images/image-20201107190759062.png)

-1. Click on the cog(settings) icon to change what will be shown and show.
+Click on the cog(settings) icon to configure what will be in your notification.

 ### Discord Settings